List of Whitesnake members: 2003-2025

 After a five-year hiatus, it was announced in January 2003 that Whitesnake would reform for a tour the same year, with drummer Tommy Aldridge returning, alongside new members Doug Aldrich and Reb Beach on guitars, Marco Mendoza on bass, and Timothy Drury on keyboards.
 In April 2005, Mendoza left to pursue "other musical avenues", with Uriah Duffy taking his place the following month.
 In December 2007, it was also announced that Aldridge had departed, with Chris Frazier having replaced him, to record drums for Good to Be Bad, Whitesnake's first studio album since 1997.
 Both Frazier and Duffy had left by June 2010, with Brian Tichy and Michael Devin taking their places, respectively.
 Drury left to pursue a solo career in September, with his place taken on the Forevermore touring cycle by Brian Ruedy.
 After two years of touring, Tichy left in January 2013 and was replaced by Aldridge a few weeks later.
 Aldrich later left in May 2014, citing a desire to start a solo career.

 Aldrich's place in the band was taken by Night Ranger guitarist Joel Hoekstra in August 2014.
 The following year saw the release of The Purple Album, a collection of recordings of tracks from Coverdale's time in Deep Purple.
 Shortly after the album's release, Michele Luppi was enlisted as Whitesnake's new keyboardist.
 Flesh & Blood followed in 2019.
 In July 2021, Whitesnake recruited Dino Jelusick for their 2022 farewell tour, turning Whitesnake into a septet for the first time.
 Later that November, Michael Devin parted ways with the band.
 He was replaced by Tanya O'Callaghan.
-Up till 2025, Coverdale announced his retirement, effectively disbanding Whitesnake.
+In 2025, Coverdale announced his retirement, effectively disbanding Whitesnake.